133 Years of Service to the Community

 In 2000, Michael J. Spicer was named CEO.
 He is the first male and first lay president of Saint Joseph’s Medical Center.
 Under his leadership, Saint Joseph's has expanded in Westchester County and New York City through its 2010 acquisition of the behavioral health services of St. Vincent's Hospital Westchester, becoming one of the largest behavioral health providers in New York State.
-The opening of new primary care and cardiovascular centers in Yonkers and an imaging center in Riverdale demonstrate Saint Joseph's continuing commitment to the community.
+The opening of new primary care and cardiovascular centers in Yonkers demonstrate Saint Joseph's continuing commitment to the community.

 What began over a century ago as a small community hospital on the corner of Vark Street and South Broadway in downtown Yonkers, has emerged as a robust and growing health care system serving patients with programs and services in cities, towns and villages from Port Chester to Yonkers to the Bronx to Manhattan to Staten Island.
 Saint Joseph’s plans to continue to build on its 133-year legacy and looks forward to continuing to meet the medical and behavioral health needs of all those in need and continue to combat the social determinants of health and remain adaptable in the ever-evolving arena of healthcare.